 -

-In week ending March 22, local indicators for influenza continued to decrease but remained high, while local indicators for RSV remained elevated, and indicators for COVID-19 remained low.
+In week ending April 26, local indicators for influenza were low and continued to approach baseline levels, while indicators for COVID-19 and respiratory syncytial virus (RSV) remained minimal.
 Other Puget Sound counties observed similar trends.
-Regional laboratory surveillance most frequently detected influenza A and rhinovirus among clinical respiratory specimens.
-1.3% of emergency department (ED) visits were attributable to influenza, and…
+Regional laboratory surveillance most frequently detected rhinovirus among clinical respiratory specimens, followed by SARS-CoV-2 (COVID-19).
+Fewer than 10 emergency department (ED) visits were attributable to…

 -